pedro-moreira-ibm/bob-workshop/lab2/README.md

 ---

-# Step 8: Explore the Bob Findings functionality (OPTIONAL)
+# Step 8: Explore the Bob Findings feature (optional)

 Bob Findings can help you review potential issues detected in your code and apply suggested fixes directly from Bob.